opensavannah/opensavannah.org/core-beliefs.md

 25. **We do the hard work to make it simple.** The easier to use a piece of civic infrastructure is, the more accessible it is the greatest numbber of people.
 But making something simple isn't simple.
 It takes extra work and an attention to human needs to make things simple and effective.
 26. **We help local government work for the people who need it most** – We focus on improving services for the most vulnerable in our society and in restoring civic trust in an era of record cynicism.
 27. **We acknowledge and seek to eliminate exclusionary behaviors, norms, and practices.** It's easy to say we aim to be 'inclusive,' but being inclusive is less a thing itself than it is the absence of exclusion.
 We must acknowledge our own exclusionary tendencies and course-correct them whenever possible.
+28. **We're building a movement."** The sort of fundamentally redesigned system of participatory democracy we seek can't be solved in a day, a week, or a year.
+It can take a decade or more of work to change mindsets at scale.

 <h3>No one is coming . . . it's up to us.</h3>
 <h1>We are Open Savannah.</h1>